sodafoundation/architecture-analysis/Pool_Properties_Design.md

 	//   communication, power, or cooling.
 	// * Server: Components of a CPU/memory complex that share the same
 	//   infrastructure.
-	//
-	// The expectation is that the services required to implement this
-	// capability are part of the advertising system.
 	RecoveryGeographicObject string `json:"recoveryGeographicObjective,omitempty" yaml:"recoveryGeographicObjective,omitempty"`

-	// The enumeration literal shall be an ISO 8601 duration that specifies the
+	// This value shall be an ISO 8601 duration that specifies the maximum time
-	// maximum time over which source data may be lost on failure.
+	// over which source data may be lost on failure.
 For example,
-	// "P3Y6M4DT12H30M5S" represents a duration of "three years, six months,
+	// "P3Y6M4DT12H30M5S" represents a duration of "3 years, 6 months, 4 days,
-	// four days, twelve hours, thirty minutes, and five seconds".
-Date and time
+	// 12 hours, 30 minutes and 5 seconds".
-	// elements including their designator may be omitted if their value is
-	// zero, and lower order elements may also be omitted for reduced precision.
+	// In the case that IsIsolated = false, failure of the domain is not a
-	//
+	// consideration.
-	// The expectation is that the services required to implement this
-	// capability are part of the advertising system.
 	RecoveryPointObjectiveTime string `json:"recoveryPointObjectiveTime,omitempty" yaml:"recoveryPointObjectiveTime,omitempty"`

 	// The enumeration literal specifies the time after a disaster that the
 	// client shall regain conformant service level access to the primary
 	// store.
 The possible values of this property could be:
+	// * OnlineActive: Active access to synchronous replicas.
-	// * Immediate: Access to synchronous replicas shall be instantaneous.
+	// * OnlinePassive: Passive access to replicas via the same front-end
+	//   interconnect.
-	// * Nearline: Access to a replica shall be consistent with switching access
-	//   to a different path through a different front-end interconnection
+	// * Nearline: Access to replica via a different front-end interconnect.
+A
-	//   infrastructure.
-Some inconsistency may occur.
-A restore step may be
-	//   required before recovery can commence.
+	//   restore step is required before recovery can commence.
-	// * Offline: Access to a replica may take a significant amount of time.
-	//   No direct connection to the replica is assumed.
-Some inconsistency loss
+	// * Offline: No direct connection to the replica. (i.e. To a bunker
-	//   may occur.
-A restore step is likely to be required.
-	// * Online: Access to a synchronous replica shall be consistent with
-	//   switching access to a different path the same front-end interconnect.
-	//   A restore step shall not be required.
-	//
+	//   containing backup media.)
-	// The expectation is that the services required to implement this
-	// capability are part of the advertising system.
 	RecoveryTimeObjective string `json:"recoveryTimeObjective,omitempty" yaml:"recoveryTimeObjective,omitempty"`

 	// The enumeration literals may be used to specify the intended outcome of